pesto-students/exercise-day-2-segment-2/README.md

       return substituteVal(val, 0, 10)
     }
   ```
+- Set 2 contains functions (incrementedVal, substituteVal, shouldIncrement) that don't depend on or call each other.
+They can be independently tested.

   **5) Describe the difference between the two tests below.
 Which one is ideal and WHY?**